Beetrootmonkey/Test-1.12.2/README.md

 ### Planned
 - Snap Trap
-  - If bait is used, may kill rabbits or chickens that come near
+  - If bait is used, may kill Rabbits or Chickens that come near it
 - Fish Trap
-  - If bait is used, generates fishs and may kill Squids that come near
+  - If bait is used, generates fishs and may kill Squids that come near it
 - Spear (Weapon that can be used in melee combat, and that can be thrown)

 ## Simple Deco